ptoribi/lightning/running-on-arm.md

 # Installing `lightning` on Apple silicon

-*CAVEAT EMPTOR* This is just one possible path to installation, there may be other.
+*CAVEAT EMPTOR* This is just one possible path to installation, there may be others.

 ## Prerequisites